Onlymiind/GameboyEmulator/README.md

 - Interrupts

 ### Partially implemented:
-- PPU (implementation is a work in progress: mostly works, but is highly inaccurate and has some bugs)
+- PPU (implementation is a work in progress: mostly works, but is highly inaccurate, sprites are yet to be tested)

 ### Features:
 - Memory view
 - Instruction breakpoints
 - Memory breakpoints
-- Single stepping
+- Instruction and frame stepping
 - Instruction and CPU registers logging
 - Emulation fast-forwarding

 The project was tested on Windows and Linux using unit tests and test ROMs (blargg's test ROMs were used).
 Note that version at `dev` branch might not pass all tests (you should use version at `stable` branch instead).